by Judith Hickson, Curator, Social History, Queensland Museum

 With the worldwide resurgence in chess playing, we were prompted to search for chess sets in our own collections and delighted to discover this beautiful 19th century Qing dynasty set.

 Gifted to Queensland Museum in 1941 through the estate of Miss Helen Perry of Camden Street, Albion, the finely carved red-stained and natural ivory shows members of the Chinese court mounted on oval-shaped bases, the emperor and empress enthroned, the knights and pawns as mounted soldiers.
 Each exquisitely crafted piece speaks a body language all its own, from facial expressions and gesture to physical appearance and pose.

 Unfortunately, when Miss Perry’s chess set was acquired by the Museum, nothing of its history or of Miss Perry herself was recorded.

-Despite this, Miss Perry’s chess set allows us to see, that despite the gender-gap in women’s participation in chess at higher levels and the societal and cultural pressures that impact their confidence and interest in the game, she, like our Netflix heroine and countless women before her, turned her back on prejudice and tradition to pit her creative, problem-solving and critical thinking skills in the male-dominated world of chess.
+In Miss Perry’s time, societal and cultural expectations of women as housekeepers and carers had a stifling effect on their confidence and interest in the game.
+But despite these gender-based barriers, we would love to think that she, like our Netflix heroine and countless women before her, was able to shun prejudice and tradition and to pit her creative, problem-solving and critical thinking skills in the male-dominated world of chess.